f4ww4z/andilabs.github.io/_posts/2014-12-04-djangogirls-lodz-installation-party.markdown

     deactivate

-* **WINDOWS PowerShell DISCLOSURE**
+* **PowerShell DISCLOSURE**

     Due to powershell security restrictions issue (setup only once):

     * Run PowerShell as admin !!
     * Execute this command:

-        `Set-ExecutionPolicy Unrestricted -Scope CurrentUser`
+          Set-ExecutionPolicy Unrestricted -Scope CurrentUser

 * WHAT IS INSIDE MY CURRENT VIRTUALENV?

-check it by listing installed libraries:
+    * check it by listing installed libraries:

           pip freeze

-by the way if you want to create `reuqirements.txt` for your project just:
+    * by the way if you want to create `reuqirements.txt` for your project just:

           pip freeze > reuqirements.txt

 GIT + Github.com
 ================